 Because they have to decrease the size of their patient base in order to provide sufficient care, micropractices rely heavily on reducing staffing costs as much as possible.

 Keeping just enough staff on hand to operate effectively is a good idea for practices of all sizes.
 One way to do this is by hiring employees with multiple skills.
 An example might be a biller who also serves as a functional receptionist or an RN who has some coding experience.

 Another way to cut staffing costs is by outsourcing administrative duties like billing.
 Outsourced medical billing has been shown to be less expensive than maintaining an on-site billing staff.
 Billing companies typically only charge a small percentage of your collections.

-While the micropractice concept may be a bit extreme, it does provide valuable lesson for physicians.
-By streamlining your operations as much as possible, you can not only survive, but thrive.
+While the micropractice concept may be a bit extreme, it does provide valuable lessons for physicians.
+By streamlining your operations as much as possible, you can not only survive but thrive.